SenseNet/sn-react-redux-todo-app/README.md

 ## Settings

-To use this example you'll need a sensenet ECM portal.
+To use this example you'll need a sensenet portal.
 To connect the app with the portal create a repository and set its RepositoryUrl
 ```
 import { Repository } from 'sn-client-js';